Apply for declaration to marry abroad

 Cost

-A certificate of capacity to marry costs €29.80.
+A declaration of marital competence costs €29.80.
 The multilingual model form costs €23.00.
-You pay when you apply.
+You pay at the time of your application.

 (Rates 2025)